glee73/ppe-email-automation/README.md

 I created this program when I was volunteering for a nonprofit that distributed PPE to healthcare workers working with COVID-19 patients.
-Each week, I would receive an Excel sheet of donor-recipient matches, spit straight out of the nonprofit's matching algorithm, and I would connect the donors and recipients using a couple of email templates.
-There were two kinds of matches: one donor to one recipient and one donor to multiple recipients.
-The latter kind was especially frustrating because I had to copy and paste all the recipients' information into a table - I had a case where one donor was donating to 19 recipients - so it was tedious and time-consuming.
-Because my first sheet took me about 6 hours, I decided to save some time by automating it.
+Since the nonprofit was a startup, there wasn't much infrastructure in place, and all of the donor-recipient match emails had to be copied and pasted by hand.
+The process was a little tedious, so I decided to save some time by automating the email-sending.
+I intended to distribute this as an executable to my team as well, to use until the technology team could develop a more robust platform for us.

 ## Technologies